A Ghost Hunter Overshadowed

 It’s Smith’s far more intensive investigation of a better-documented haunting in Brighton that earns him a place in the Ghost Hunter Hall of Fame.
 After all, the more than thirteen months he lived at the spooky site shows dedication!
-(Or, perhaps, it shows a guy enjoying free rent, since the SPR footed the bills.)
+Or maybe it shows a guy enjoying free rent, since the SPR footed the bills.
 The main source of information about this case is an article titled “Phantasms of the Dead from Another Point of View,” written by Frank Podmore and published in Proceedings of the Society for Psychical Research.
-Podmore opens by saying that few members of the SPR still cling to the “crude” notion that “‘ghosts’ are the spirits of deceased persons.”
-The society’s preferred theory was, in a way, even creepier.
+Podmore opens by saying that few members of the Society still cling to the “crude” notion that “‘ghosts’ are the spirits of deceased persons.”
+Their preferred theory was, in a way, even creepier.
 Spectral encounters are

 essentially hallucinatory, but it is suggested that the hallucinations are in some sense due to the agency of a deceased person, that they are possibly a reflection of his uneasy dream; or, if that conception should be found too definite, that they represent in some way the fragmentary thoughts of a decaying personality.